-Wole Olufunwa Director and Head of Africa Practice, Singapore
+Wole Olufunwa Director (Partner), Head of Africa Group

 The Hague court of appeal finds in favour of Nigerian farmers against Shell

 You can listen to this article in podcast format here:

 On 26 June 2005, Shell Nigeria was notified of a leak in an underground oil pipeline near Oruma.
 As a result of the leak, oil was visible bubbling out of the ground.
 Before the leak was closed, around 400 barrels of oil had been spilled (approximately 65,000 litres).

 On 9 July 2005, Shell Nigeria contained the spilled oil and from 18 August 2005 to the following June, remediation; cleaning; and restoration activity took place.

 A group of Nigeria farmers backed by Friends of the Earth – Netherlands commenced proceedings against Shell.
 They argued (amongst other things) that Shell Nigeria: (i) was liable for the occurrence of the leakage; (ii) had responded inadequately to it; and (iii) was responsible for any damage to the physical integrity of the farmers by causing them to live in a polluted environment, i.e. contaminated land and fish ponds.